- Where: Bevois Valley / Onslow Road

 Phasing of work

-As part of a city-wide programme of public realm improvement to support sustainable travel, including a rapid bus transit network, improved footways and cycle routes we are making improvements to Onslow Road/Bevois Valley to upgrade and resurface the existing shared footway, improve bus stop access as well as providing better pedestrian and cyclist crossings.
+As part of a city-wide programme of public realm improvements to support sustainable travel, including a rapid bus transit network, improved footways and cycle routes we are making improvements to Onslow Road/Bevois Valley to upgrade and resurface the existing shared footway, improve bus stop access as well as providing better pedestrian and cyclist crossings.

 The work is being planned in five phases starting from Monday 27 July, working at multiple locations to deliver the work as quickly as possible.
 By doing this, we expect to complete the works in 12 weeks.
 For the duration of the works Onslow Road will be one-way southbound from Lodge Road to Dorset Street.
 Work will mainly be undertaken weekdays between 7am-6pm with phases 1 & 4 starting simultaneously: